What's in store for Bitcoin in 2020?

-After a record collapse that occurred in 2017, demand for digital currency began to fall at a record pace.
+Following the record crash of 2017, demand for digital currency began to decline at a record pace.

-Bitcoin owners who lost money abandoned this asset, and new investors were in no hurry to invest money for fear of repeating the experience of their predecessors.
+Bitcoin holders who had lost money abandoned the asset, while new investors were reluctant to invest, fearing the same fate as their predecessors.

-As a result, the capitalization of both the entire cryptocurrency market and Bitcoin individually has rapidly decreased.
+As a result, the market capitalization of both the entire cryptocurrency market and Bitcoin itself plummeted.

-Within a year, the asset reached its bottom of three thousand dollars and many managers removed it from their investment portfolios.
+Within a year, the asset bottomed out at $3,000, and many managers removed it from their investment portfolios.

 The price of this asset currently stands at $8,300 per Bitcoin.
 While last year's price high of $13,600 is tempting, the chart clearly shows a downward trend.